Ircama/ELM327-emulator/README.md

 - `'Action'`: can be set to 'skip' in order to skip the processing of the PID
 - `'Header'`: if set, process the command only if the corresponding header matches
 - `'Priority'=number`: when set, the key has higher priority than the default (highest number = 1, lowest = 10 = default)
+- `'Task'`: if set, the related header/request activates a specific task referring to an installed plugin.
+All *Response* tags are ignored.

 The emulator provides a monitoring front-end, supporting commands and controlling the backend thread which executes the actual process.